 Two Printify accounts after using Method 2

 You hit the auto-signup trap.
-Log in to both accounts, identify which one has your real catalog, and delete the empty duplicate from Account → Settings → Delete account.
+Log in to both accounts, identify which has your real catalog, and delete the empty duplicate from Account → Settings → Delete account.
 Then re-do the Shopify install while logged in to the surviving account.

 What to Track Once Orders Are Live